AdobeDocs/experience-manager-screens.en/help/user-guide/asset-level-scheduling.md

 You can schedule assets to recur at certain intervals on daily, weekly, or monthly basis too as per your requirement.

-Suppose you want to display an image only on Fridays from 1:00 pm until 10:00 pm.
+Suppose you want to display an image only on Fridays from 1:00 P.M. until 10:00 P.M..
 You can use the **Activation** tab to set the desired recurring interval for your asset.

 ### Day Parting {#day-parting}